-Comment-There were comments suggesting that only indicators required by each specific program should be required for reporting required for reporting.
+Comment-There were comments suggesting that only indicators required by each specific program should be required for reporting.

 Response-Both the proposed and final notices state that grantees will report these data only if the indicator is appropriate to the program.